guanyuming-he/guanyuming-he/README.md

 # My repositories here
 ## Distribution
 Most of my personal projects are here.
-The rest personal projects could be belong to my other GitHub accounts, for example, the one I used during my MSc, which was created to follow the recommendation of the department.
+Some other personal projects could be belong to my other GitHub accounts, for example, the one I used during my MSc, which was created to follow the recommendation of the department.
 For your convenience, I have negotiated to publish some of those under other accounts of mine here.